testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

-👀 &nbsp; **Alternatives:** Trust your familiairty with the code and assume that all network calls were configured for intercerption.
-This dictates that any developer that will put HTTP call in the code will remember to update the testing configuration - Isn't this a fragile assumption?   ❌ &nbsp; Some interceptor tools allow recording and inspecting the traffic - This is a good information (see bullet) to review periodically but not an ongoing guard ❌
+👀 &nbsp; **Alternatives:** Trust your familiarity with the code and assume that all network calls were configured for interception.
+This dictates that any developer who puts HTTP requests in the code remembers to update the testing configuration - Isn't this a fragile assumption?   ❌ &nbsp; Some interceptor tools allow recording and inspecting the traffic - This  information is valuable for periodical review(see dedicated bullet on recoding) but not an ongoing guard ❌

 <br/>